ryantanwk/Ghidra-Type-Recovery-Plugin/README.md

 Clone this repository to your device.

-Create a soft-link to 'src' named 'ghidra_scripts' in the home directory using the 'ln' CLI command.
+Create a symbolic link to 'src' named 'ghidra_scripts' in the home directory using `ln`.

 > sudo ln -s <path to 'src'> <path to home directory>/ghidra_scripts